Lifestyle #Home Buying

 Tip: Clearly identify who’s helping with your move and designate a specific job or area of the home to them throughout moving day.

 • Pack with unpacking in mind.
 Develop a method to your madness when it comes to intentionally packing up your current home with moving into your new place top of mind.
-Group your items while keeping in mind where they’ll be stored at your new home.
+Group your items with consideration for where they’ll be stored in your new home.

 • Put boxes in their appropriate rooms.
-In addition to labeling the contents of each box, be sure to specify which room within your home they should be deposited by movers, friends or whomever is helping you on moving day.
+In addition to labelling the contents of each box, be sure to specify which room within your home they should be deposited by movers, friends or whoever is helping you on moving day.
 It’s much easier to unpack a room when items within each box make sense in that area of your home.

 • Unpack one room at a time.
 This approach will empower you to feel great accomplishment as you complete the unpacking of an entire room before moving on to the next.

 • Assemble and arrange furniture.
 Ensuring your furniture is moved into the correct room will also help when you’re ready to set up each room following your move.
 Will you be putting together furniture on your own?
 Will a friend be helping?
-Or, do you need the movers or a handyperson to help out?
-Be sure to check with your movers ahead of time to see if they’re willing to disassemble furniture in your old house and reassemble in your new home so there are no surprises on moving day.
+Or do you need the movers or a handy person to help out?
+Be sure to check with your movers ahead of time to see if they’re willing to disassemble furniture in your old house and reassemble it in your new home so there are no surprises on moving day.

 Tip: Purchase items for your new home after you move.
-This will lessen the amount of items you need to move as well as prevent you from buying things that may not work in your new place.
+This will reduce the number of items you need to move, as well as prevent you from buying things that may not work in your new place.

 • Unpack your items in each room.
-As you unpack each group of items that you’ve packed together, be sure to find a home for them that makes sense to your daily routine.
+As you unpack each group of items that you’ve packed together, be sure to find a home for them that fits into your daily routine.
 Items you use most often should be the easiest to access, for instance.

 • Store similar items together.
-This will help keep you organized as each group of items will have their right place within your home, which will prevent you from having to search for items when they’re needed.
+This will help keep you organized, as each group of items will have its designated place within your home, preventing you from having to search for them when needed.

 • Label your boxes and storage containers.
 This is an essential step.
 As many items, such as holiday decorations, are only used once a year, it’s important to label the container in which they’re stored for easy access.
-You don’t want to have to search through multiple boxes/containers in order to access your desired items.
+You don’t want to have to search through multiple boxes or containers to access your desired items.

-• Train yourself to put your items back in place.
-Developing a habit of returning items to the place in which they belong is a valuable skill.
-Not only will you keep your home tidier, but it’ll be much easier for you to remember where things go when you’re taking them out, using them and immediately returning them to their rightful place once they’re no longer in use.
+• Train yourself to put your belongings back in their designated places.
+Developing a habit of returning items to their designated place is a valuable skill.
+Not only will you keep your home tidier, but it’ll be much easier for you to remember where things go when you’re taking them out, using them, and immediately returning them to their rightful place once they’re no longer in use.

 • Optimize your space over time.
-Pay attention to items that are within easy reach that you rarely use and consider rearranging areas to optimize your time and available space.
+Pay attention to items that are within easy reach but rarely used, and consider rearranging areas to optimize your time and utilize available space more effectively.

 Organization is an ongoing task.
-There will always be room for improvements as you go about your daily life, as well as when you bring new items into the home.
+There will always be room for improvement, whether you’re going about your daily life or introducing new items into your home.
 Purging things you no longer need is just as important as buying new items that will make your life easier.
 Consider selling or donating items you no longer need to help keep useful items out of landfills.

 Ready to get started?